james-swedeen/trash_collection_robot/README.md

 ## Use

-Before running, make sure that the `ROS_MASTER_URI` of the `env.sh` scrips in both the Raspberry Pi and Up Board are set to address of the computer you will be launching everything from.
+Before running, make sure that the `ROS_MASTER_URI` of the `env.sh` scrips in both the Raspberry Pi and Up Board are set to the address of the computer you will be launching everything from.
-Additionally, make sure that the `address` tags in the [launch/spin_up_bot.launch](launch/spin_up_bot.launch) file is set to the address of each device.
+Additionally, make sure that the `address` tags in the [launch/spin_up_bot.launch](launch/spin_up_bot.launch) file are set to the address of each device.
 Now you should be able to start the program with the following command.
 ```bash
 roslaunch trash_collection_robot run_hardware.launch